gononono64/gononono64.github.io/mrc-cooking/install.md

         },
     ````

-### Step 4: Restart Your Server
+### 4. Restart your server
-1. Restart your FiveM server completely to ensure all changes are loaded correctly.
+1. Restart your FiveM server so everything loads.

-Your `mrc-cooking` resource should now be installed and ready to use!
-Configure the `config.lua` within the `mrc-cooking` folder for further customization.
+That's it! `mrc-cooking` should now be working.
+If you want to change stuff, edit the `config.lua` in the `mrc-cooking` folder.